rajatchauhan99/Numpy-Practice/README.md

 # Numpy-Practice
-Numpy is a powerful python library know for its speed, convenience and less memory usage.
+Numpy is a powerful python library known for its speed, convenience and less memory usage.